loss-fn/adsorb/README.md

 3. The `cpu.Random` player is a bit boring to test the game against.
 I need to upgrade that to something smarter.
 4. Test the game on Windows and Linux platforms.

+#### BUGS

+1. Quitting the game doesn't work as intended: `TypeError: 'Namespace' object does not support indexing`